What Size Heat Pump? (and lots more besides!)

 You can use the Heat Geek “find a heat geek” installer map to find someone capable of doing this in your area.

 Even if you’re still running a gas boiler, LPG or Oil.
-Knowing the heating requirement of your property and each of the rooms is vital information if you want to try and get ‘heat pump ready’.
+Knowing the heating requirement of your property and heat loss of each of the room is vital information if you want to try and get ‘heat pump ready’.